4bia: Plot

 Flight attendant Pim is secretly having an affair with Prince Albert of Virnistan.
 One day she is ordered to go aboard an airliner on a charter flight for Princess Sophia, the wife of the Prince.
 Her fellow stewardess, Tui, is unable to attend the flight as her brother Ter (from the previous story) had been found drowned in Chiang Mai.
-What was supposed to be an ordinary flight turns into something tragic when the princess forms an allergic reaction to Pim's lunch as it contains shrimp to which the princess is allergic to.
+What was supposed to be an ordinary flight turns into something tragic when the princess suffers a deadly allergic reaction to Pim's lunch as it contains shrimp to which the princess is allergic to.
 After the royal house of Virnistan requests that her corpse be sent back immediately for cremation, Pim is required to remain on the plane and escort the body - the only passenger - for the return flight.
 As the Princess tries to get out of her shroud, Pim's worst nightmare begins.
-When the plane lands, Pim's body is found lying on the floor, under the feet of the intact enshrouded corpse of Princess Sophia.
+When the plane lands in United Kingdom, Pim's body is found lying on the floor, under the feet of the intact enshrouded corpse of Princess Sophia.

 Cast

 Release

 The film premiered on 25 April 2008 and was part on 20 October 2008 at the Toronto After Dark Film Festival, the European premiere was on 23 January 2009 as part of the International Film Festival Rotterdam.
 In the UK will release as direct-to-video production on 10 May 2010.

-SequelPhobia 2 was released in 2009.
+Sequel

+A sequel, Phobia 2 was released in 2009 with 5 new segments from 3 directors from the first film and 2 new directors.